22nd day of the Time of Flowers – 1481 DR

 “Hello friend,” the man retorted.

 They learned that the man, called Lanar, had been recruited by the guildmaster of the local miner’s exchange, Halia Thornton.
 He had come from the east in search of mining work and settled in Phandalin a couple of years prior.
 The relatively new mining operation mostly involved extracting iron ore from the region.
 When Lanar had learned that Ered and his friends had come to Phandalin along the Triboar Trail, he mentioned a pack of orcs that had been harassing travelers and supply caravans along that road.
 Ered, his head hazy with drink, told Lanar that the group had dealt with the orcs.
 Kaster inquired about the Redbrands.
 “Those bastards,” spit Lanar.
-But, he stopped the sorcerer, and expressed how pleased he was at the news that the orc marauders had been dealt with.
+But, he immediately changed the subject back to the orcs and expressed how pleased he was at the news that the marauders had been dealt with.
 He told the two men that they must notify the townmaster.
 It was at this point that Ered corrected himself, blaming the ale for his clouded mind.
 Ered briefly related the tale of the group’s battle with goblins (not orcs).
 Lanar admitted that his head was not all that clear either, and the two shared a chuckle over their state.
 Lanar encouraged them to talk to the townmaster, Harbin Wester, as he’d been looking for someone to deal with the orcs.
 Kaster probed again about the Redbrands.
 Lanar corroborated what the group had heard from Barthen earlier in the evening – the Redbrands were trouble-makers causing problems for the local townsfolk.
 Lanar also revealed that they could normally be found at the Sleeping Giant tap house just down the road to the east.

 Kaster decided to leave Ered to his carousing and headed for his room.
 Just as we was about to ascend the staircase, the innkeeper’s wife, Trilena, stopped him.
 “I heard you mention something about the Redbrands.”
 She continued, expressing some of the same sentiments as the other townsfolk about this group of ruffians, but she had more to tell.
 She spoke of a local woodcarver, Thel Dendrar, who had kicked some Redbrands out of his shop about a tenday ago.
 They had been leering at his wife and generally making his family uncomfortable.
 The next day, the entire family had disappeared.
 Kaster tried to gather information from the woman, but she wasn’t sure who the Rebrand leader was or how many of them there were.
 “There has been talk that a group of those brutes killed Thel before they took his family away.”
 Trilena explained that the townmaster, pompous oaf that he was, had not been very helpful in removing the Redbrands.
 She also mentioned that the brigands appeared to have been operating out of an old, run-down manor to the far east of town, though she was unsure of the name of the place.
 She suggested that Kaster might be able to gather more information from Daran Edermath who had some knowledge of local history.
 With that, Kaster headed off to bed, reminding his large companion that he should also get some sleep as the next day promised to be eventful.